alexandreborges/malwoverview/README.md

       This version:

             * Includes small fixes.
-            * For the Hybrid Analysis API v.
-2.40 is not longer necessary to include the API Secret.
+            * For the Hybrid Analysis API version 2.40 is not longer necessary to include the API Secret.

 Version 1.6.1: